 Clinton C. Clarke is often named as the Father of the PCT.
 In 1935, he proposed the historic "Boy Scout Relay," wherein many teams of Scouts from California, Oregon and Washington hiked segments of the trail between 1935 and 1938, completing the entire Mexican border to Canadian border experience!
 The teams each carried the leather-bound "Pacific Crest Relay Log," which was passed from team to team and duly inscribed in by many writers in the course of their challenging journeys.

 Mr. Clarke, however, is not without competition,

-the Father of the PCT.
-Here's a quotation from one of Cleator's
+of the PCT.
+Here's a quotation from one of Cleator's 1920 trail

-1920 trail journals, recorded near Summit Lake in the Oregon Cascades:
+journals, recorded near Summit Lake in the Oregon Cascades: "I

-"I am beginning to think that a Skyline Trail the
+am beginning to think that a Skyline Trail the full length of

-full length of the Cascades in Washington & Oregon joining
+the Cascades in Washington & Oregon joining a similar trail

-a similar trail in the Sierras of California would be a great
+in the Sierras of California would be a great tourist advertisement.

-tourist advertisement.
-For that matter it might be continued thru
+For that matter it might be continued thru British Columbia and